pietrobr/azure-data-catalog-rest-python/README.md

 Sample on how to use Azure Data Catalog from Python.
 A part for performing registration, searching and delete of resources it shows how to authenticate using AAD Web app/API without asking user to provide credentials.

 To use the sample you have to:
+0) Install ADAL
 1) Get your AAD Tenant ID
 2) Configure an AAD Application Web app/API and get App ID and Secret
 3) Give permission to the AAD Application to manage your Azure Data Catalog

+## 0) Install ADAL for Python
+More info on ADAL can be found here: http://adal-python.readthedocs.io

+    pip install adal

 ## 1) Get your Azure Active Directory Tenant
 Go to Azure portal http://portal.azure.com in the Azure Active Directory blade, find the properties section and grab the **Directory ID**